davidjosearaujo/mc/second-year/first-semester/SQ/TP/paper-presentation/presentation.md

 <!--
 SINGLE PHOTON PRODUCTION IS HARD
-- In real-world Quantum Key Distribution (QKD) systems, weak laser pulses are used to approximate single-photon emissions.
+- In real-world Quantum Key Distribution (QKD) systems, weak laser pulses (weak coherent pulses) are used to approximate single-photon emissions.

 MULTI-PHOTON PRODUCTION
 - These weak pulses occasionally produce more than one photon.